Midterms 2018: Voters face malfunctioning machines and long lines at polls

 Breaking News Emails

-Malfunctioning machines, voter confusion and locked polling sites were among the early problems on Election Day as millions of Americans prepared to cast ballots Tuesday in a midterm election categorized by an outpouring of enthusiasm — and frustratingly long lines.
+Malfunctioning machines, voter confusion and locked polling sites were among the early problems on Election Day as millions of Americans prepared to cast ballots Tuesday in a midterm election fueling an outpouring of enthusiasm — and frustratingly long lines.

 Nick Alexander, 50, first arrived at his polling place in Snellville, Georgia, at 7:15 a.m.
 He didn't leave until about three hours later.